Pageboy/notes/docs/Articles/An Introduction to Photoshop.md

 ### The workshop / exercise

+> [!summary]
-This is designed to give you an experience that relates to the cover assignment.
+> This is designed to show how to use layers and subject selection.

 We need these 2 files first (get these from Moodle)